Scoliosis Treatment In Bellevue,WA

 - Habitual – The habitual positions that we adopt daily can lead to Scoliosis.
 If we sit, stand, or sleep in an unnatural position and bend the spine, it will become accustomed to it and use the muscles around it to stay in that position, resulting in an abnormal posture.

 Idiopathic – When the spine develops an abnormal curve, it means they might have idiopathic Scoliosis.
-There are no definite causes, but it’s believed to result from an environmental and genetic factor, stated the NIH (National Library of Medicine).
+There are no definite causes, but it’s believed to result from an environmental and genetic factor.

 These symptoms include: